cloudmesh-community/sp19-222-100/project-report/report.md

 for text nowadays would create issues as the amount of bots on Twitter has grown exponentially since this research was done in 2011.
 There are other more reliable ways to obtain data for use with machine learning that are not affected in the ways that social media is.
+Combining typical polling with machine learning could be a path forward that might produce positive results, and help politicians run their campaigns.
+Machine learning can also help voters make better informed decisions about the candidates available for them to vote on and the stances they hold on certain issues.
+There are many different applications of machine learning to political data, it is just a matter of finding the best approach and refining the algorithm until error rates are low.

 ## Conclusion